Robot-to-Robot Relative Pose Estimation using Humans as Markers: Experimental Analysis

+We also perform experiments for 3-DOF robot-to-robot relative pose estimation with 2D robots.
 In the particular scenario shown in Figure~\ref{setup_a}, we use two planar robots (one leader and one follower) and two mutually visible humans in the scene.
 The robot with an AR-tag on its back is used as the follower robot while the other robot is used as the leader.
 The AR-tag is used to obtain the follower's ground truth relative pose for comparison.
-On the other hand, the leader robot is equipped with a RGBD camera; it communicates with the follower and shares the 3D locations of the mutually visible key-points.
+On the other hand, the leader robot is equipped with an RGBD camera; it communicates with the follower and shares the 3D locations of the mutually visible key-points.
 Specifically, it detects the human pose-based 2D key-points and associates the corresponding depth information to represent them in 3D.
 Subsequently, the follower robot uses this information to localize itself relative to the leader by following the proposed estimation method.

 As demonstrated in Figure~\ref{setup_a}, we move the follower robot in a rectangular pattern and evaluate the 3-DOF pose estimates relative to the static leader robot.
 We present the qualitative results in Figure~\ref{fig:ground}; it shows that the follower robot's pose estimates are very close to their respective ground truth.
-Overall, we observe an average error of $0.0475\%$ in translation (cm) and a $0.8625^{\circ}$ average error in rotation, which are reasonably accurate.
-We obtain similar qualitative and quantitative performances with a dynamic leader as well.
-However, there are a few practicalities involved which can affect the performances, \eg, the number of common key-points, synchronized communication, etc.; we elaborately discuss these issues in Section~\ref{issues}.
+Overall, we observe an average error of $0.0475\%$ in translation (cm) and a $0.8625^{\circ}$ average error in rotation, which is reasonably accurate.
+We obtain similar qualitative and quantitative performance with a dynamic leader as well.
+Next, we present field experimental validations of the relative pose estimation performance in feature-deprived underwater scenarios.